What do we know about the origin of the pandemic? | DW | 24.08.2021

 Drosten acknowledged that there is no concrete evidence yet that the transition to humans occurred through fur farms.
 There have been no studies in this area at all, at least none have become public, he said.

 Evidence shows that the Wuhan Institute of Virology experimented with the coronavirus RaTG13 and with RmYN02, whose gene sequence is 93.3% identical to SARS-CoV-2.
-That means there are two unproven scenarios: SARS-CoV-2 could have been either artificially created as a type of bioweapon and/or released through an accident.
+That means there are two unproven scenarios: SARS-CoV-2 could have been either artificially created as a type of bioweapon and/or released by accident.

 The WHO experts sent to China consider both scenarios "extremely unlikely."
 However, they were not really able to gather convincing evidence to dismiss the theories outright either.
 During their very limited investigation in early 2021, about a year after the start of the pandemic, they could not conduct their own inspections or evidence gathering; China did not allow that.